Mikep89/etl_with_dbt_and_composer/README.md

 This is the DBT flow diagram that details how the transofrmation layer managed the data

 ![image](dbt-dag.png)

-## Analysis
-Finally these are a few views that detail some summary data on the LMIA applications.
-LMIA's are roughly correlated to the amount of population in each of the provinces.
-Ontario and Quebec being the most populated, have the most applications and jobs.

 ## Things I would Add